 - You can find information on entering the home in the “home entry instructions” section of the booking confirmation.
 Owners may have hidden keys, door codes, lockboxes or doorman, so make sure to read instructions carefully.

-- Open the door slightly while you ease in, making sure to block the opening with your body in case your Rover dog attempts to bolt.
+- Open the door slightly while you ease in, making sure to block the opening with your body to keep your Rover dog safely inside.
 Quickly step inside and shut the door behind you.

 - When you head out for your walk, lock up and leave the key in the same place the owner left it, so you don’t have to worry about losing it.